 The small western theme town of Willow is outfitted as an operable recreation park complete with staged shootouts and bank robberies, but it's running dangerously low on real money. ...
 See full summary »

 Called up for jury duty, Richard Dice finds his first crush and only real, but unrequited love, on trial for murder.
 Richard desperately tries to prove Mollys innocence while untangling a ...
 See full summary »

-Summer, 1984: 30 years after Duane captained the high school football team and Jacy was homecoming queen, this Texas town near Wichita Falls prepares for its centennial ...
+The summer of 1984: 32 years after Duane Jackson captained the high school football team and Jacy Farrow was homecoming queen, the small town of Anarene, Texas prepares for its centennial ...
 See full summary »

 In 1971, Peter Bogdanovich was, perhaps, America's most promising young filmmaker, having directed the remarkable "Targets" (1968) and "The Last Picture Show" (1971) earning him an Academy Award nomination for the latter.
 At this point, he chose to make a documentary about legendary film director John Ford.
 The result was a documentary that drew excellent reviews, following a screening at the 1971 New York Film Festival and a television broadcast.
 It was later withdrawn from circulation because of legal rights.
 It was only in early 2006 that Bogdanovich - who was reportedly never totally happy with the 1971 version - went back and revamped the documentary to his satisfaction.
 He recorded totally new interviews with Martin Scorsese, Clint Eastwood and Steven Spielberg and incorporated a rare audio recording of Ford and his rumored 'significant other' Katharine Hepburn.
 He has integrated these new elements alongside the strongest sections from the first version - including extended ...Written by

 9 of 22 people found this review helpful.